anjolagithub/WhisperChain/README.md

-Here's a concise README for your project, **WhisperChain**, that you can use on GitHub:

----

 # WhisperChain

 WhisperChain is a decentralized, private messaging app built on the blockchain.
 It ensures secure, peer-to-peer communication, offering encrypted messages, EIP-712 signature-based authentication, and nonce protection to prevent replay attacks.
 WhisperChain leverages blockchain technology to provide immutable, transparent, and tamper-proof messaging, giving users full control over their data and communications.